-As part of the Center for Academic Success, the Writing Center is the primary on-campus source for free academic support in the areas of writing and modern languages.
+As part of the Center for Academic Success, the Writing Center is the primary on-campus source for free academic support in the areas of writing, speech and modern languages.
 We design and implement innovative programming and services to assist all students with their development as confident and effective writers and communicators.

 We Offer the Following:

 - In-person appointments for Writing, Public Speaking, and various modern languages

 - Online appointments for Writing

 - Drop-in hours (no appointment needed) for Writing, Public Speaking and various modern languages

 - Hard copy handouts and online links to various writing and language resources